xillio/definitive-guide/02_developing_a_plugin.md

 ```

 Let's take a step back and see what's going on here.
 We created a subclass of `Construct` and placed it in the `constructs` subpackage.
 Next we have to add the `prepareProcess(ConstructContext)` method.
-This `ConstructProcessor` contains all the information required for executing the construct.
+It returns a  `ConstructProcessor`, which contains all the information required for executing the construct.
 We will pass it a process method and the input parameters.

 In the `process(ConstructContext, MetaExpression)` method you can see how we grab the *logger* and use it to print a message.
 Something you might notice is how we always return `NULL`.
 This is because every Xill construct requires an output value.

 > **Note:** For the more experienced software developers, you might notice that the `GreetConstruct` class is a `ConstructProcessor` factory.

-One interesting piece of the code about that you should take a closer look at, is the constructor of the `Argument` class.
+One interesting piece of the code that you should take a closer look at, is the constructor of the `Argument` class.

 ```java
 new Argument("name", fromValue("World"), ATOMIC)